Monica Ungureanu

 Monica Ungureanu (born 9 January 1988) is a Romanian judoka.
 She competed at the 2016 Summer Olympics in the women's 48 kg event, in which she was eliminated in the first round by Charline Van Snick.

-In 2017, she competed in the women's 48 kg event at the 2017 World Judo Championships held in Budapest, Hungary.
+In 2017, Ungureanu competed in the women's 48 kg event at the 2017 World Judo Championships held in Budapest, Hungary.
 In 2021, she competed in the women's 48 kg event at the 2021 World Judo Championships held in Budapest, Hungary.